Hello Are you worried about your Pet? We’re here to help…

 Many breeders have purpose-built puppy raising areas.
 How clean are these areas?
 How many other dogs are around?
 Are the other dogs happy?
 Are they healthy?
 What sort of diet are these puppies and their mother receiving?
 Is there clean water available?
 Dirty environments, run-down sheds, cages stacked up on top of each other are going to attract rats and disease.

 5. How good are the breeders?

-- How good are the breeders?
 Do they offer you a puppy contract so you can follow your puppy’s progress from the day it was born?
 It’s important that you know how healthy the parents are, how often the mother and puppies were wormed, any health checks received, and whether they are all up to date with their vaccinations.
 If you want a specific breed of puppy then it’s important that you are aware of any heritable medical conditions.
-The RSPCA & the BVA Animal Welfare Foundation offer a very good contract with lots of information about all the questions you should be asking and why.
-You can find out more information about the Puppy Contract here.
+The RSPCA and the BVA Animal Welfare Foundation are among the organisations that support and recommend the use of a “puppy contract” which includes lots of information about all the questions you should be asking and why.
+You can find out more information about the puppy contract here.